rackerlabs/design-system/_docs/style/colors.md

 layout: docs
 category: Style
 usage: |
-  The Helix color palette consists of deep modern hues with dichromatic steel and gray families.
-Our color palette has been selected to enhance usability while adhering to accessibility criteria.
-The guidelines outline color usage for individual components.
+  The Helix color palette is designed to feel modern while enhancing user interface (UI) usability and visual accessibility.
+In Helix color is used to communicate meaning, directs users' attention appropriately, and supports way-finding.
+The color palette is divided into color families that help you build more consistent, usable, and delightful UI experiences.
+These guidelines outline color usage in Helix.

 resource: true
 status: complete